kaisenlinux/exegol-docs/source/getting-started/install.rst

            .. code-block:: bash

               curl -fsSL "https://get.docker.com/" -o get-docker.sh
+              sh get-docker.sh

         .. warning::

-           To run exegol from the user environment without `sudo`, the user must have privileged rights equivalent to root.
-           To grant yourself these rights, you can use the following command
+           By default, ``sudo`` will be required when running docker, hence needed as well for Exegol.
+For security reasons, it should stay that way, but it's possible to change that.
+In order to run exegol from the user environment without ``sudo``, the user must have the appropriate rights.
+You can use the following command to grant them to the current user:

            .. code-block:: bash

+              # add the sudo group to the user
               sudo usermod -aG docker $(id -u -n)

+              # "reload" the user groups with the newly added docker group
+              newgrp docker

            For more information, official Docker documentation shows `how to manage docker as a non root user <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-userm>`_.